Maya Gods and Religious Beliefs

 The Maya Cosmos: The Underworld, the Earth and the Sky

-Despite strong continuities, Maya cosmography (i.e. worldview), mythology and religious beliefs have changed through time and the influence of other cultures such as the Olmecs, Teotihuacan, the Toltecs, the Aztecs and the Spanish Christians is noticeable.
+Despite strong continuities, Maya cosmography (i.e. worldview), mythology and religious beliefs have changed through time and the influence of other cultures such as the Olmecs, Teotihuacan, Toltecs, Aztecs and Spanish catholics is noticeable.

 The Classic Maya conceived the universe as a threefold world composed of the earth, the celestial realm (i.e. the sky above), and the Underworld (“Xibalba” in Maya Quiché) below.
 The earth is seen as a caiman or a turtle floating in the primordial sea1.

-The watery Underworld was the dwelling place of the gods and also the resting place of the ancestors.
-That’s where the souls of the people would go after they passed away.
+The watery underworld was the dwelling place of the gods and also the resting place of the ancestors.
+This is where the souls of the people would go after they passed away.

 Waterways to the afterlife

-Caves and water bodies such as lakes were considered passageways to Underworld.
-They were “liminal” (i.e. “transitional”) places occupying a position on both sides of a boundary between two worlds: the world of the living (i.e. the earth) and the world of the dead, ancestors and deities (i.e. the Underworld).
+Caves and bodies of water, such as lakes were considered passageways to underworld.
+They were “liminal” (i.e. “transitional”) places occupying a position on both sides of a boundary between the two worlds: the world of the living (i.e. earth) and the world of the dead, ancestors and deities (i.e. the underworld).
 As such, they were, and still are, important loci for religious ceremonies.

-The idea of a watery Underworld is supported by the observation of the natural environment.
+The idea of a watery underworld is supported by observing the natural environment.
 The Maya area is a giant karstic plateau characterized by underground drainage systems with sinkholes and caves created by the dissolution of the limestone bedrock.

-The Lowlands (mainly Yucatan) are almost totally devoid of surface waterbodies such as rivers, streams and lakes, except for cenotes and seasonal swamps.
-Consequently, for the Maya, water is an underground thing and, probably because of the mist that can be seen often at the entrance of many caves in the area, it is believed that the clouds and the rain come from the Underworld.
+The Lowlands (mainly the Yucatan Peninsula), are almost totally devoid of surface waterbodies such as rivers, streams and lakes, except for cenotes and seasonal swamps.
+Consequently, for the Maya, water is related to the underground and probably because of the mist that can be seen often at the entrance of many caves in the area, it is believed that the clouds and the rain come from the underworld.

 In Maya art, the “portals to the netherworld” (i.e. lakes, cenotes, caves, etc) are represented by so-called “quadrilobed medallions” (i.e. elements looking like stylised four-leaf clovers) or T-shaped elements.

-In many ways, the celestial realm is an empty place temporarily travelled by the sun or the clouds.
-Like a transit zone.
-At night, the sun goes into the Underworld under the guise of a jaguar.
+In many ways, the celestial realm is an empty place that the sun and the clouds travel through.
+At night, the sun descends into the underworld under the guise of a jaguar.
 At dawn, the sun rises like a bird.

 Xibalba is more than just a different geographic/topographic location.
-Like Lewis Carroll’s underground Wonderland, the Maya Underworld is a peculiar place where physical laws are different from those of the world of the living.
-Interestingly, dates written in Maya hieroglyphs on the walls of many caves don’t make sense.
+Like Lewis Carroll’s underground wonderland, the Maya underworld is a peculiar place where physical laws are different from those of the world of the living.
+Interestingly, dates written in Maya hieroglyphs on the walls of many caves do not make sense.
 They are incoherent (for human beings).
-Time and space are warped in the Underworld which mirrors the world of the living but things (and behaviours) are inverted, distorted and bizarre.
-In the Underworld, trees are the roots of the trees that grow above ground.
-The Maya Lacandons still represent trees with the roots mirroring the branches.
-Similarly, socio-cultural norms of the livings are inverted in the Underworld.
+Time and space are warped in the underworld which mirrors the world of the living, but things (and behaviours) are inverted, distorted and bizarre.
+In the underworld, trees are the roots of the trees that grow above ground.
+The Lacandon Maya still represent trees with the roots mirroring the branches.
+Similarly, sociocultural norms of the living are inverted in the underworld.

-More recent sources suggest a celestial realm with 13 layers and 9 layers for the Underworld, but these have been shown to be of Christian influence4.
-Sixteenth century Christian worldviews were heavily influenced by Dante’s work, particularly his description of Inferno’s ninth circles.
+More recent sources suggest a celestial realm with 13 layers and 9 layers for the underworld, but these have been shown to be of Christian influence4.
+Sixteenth century Christian worldviews were heavily influenced by Dante’s work, particularly his description of Inferno’s nine circles.